Rygosc/spycats/README.md

-# Spy Cats API
+# Spy Cats

-**Spy Cats API** is a REST API for managing spy missions, targets and agents (cats).
+**Spy Cats** is a REST API for managing spy missions, targets and agents (cats).
 The project was created on the Django REST Framework.

 ---